Routing strategy

 "expectedValue": 1

-The ToolkitRulePart that we assemble will contain an array containing only this predicate and a ToolkitPredicateConnector which becomes important as more predicates get added to the array.
-We’ll set it to ”AND” for now.
-Then we create a condition containing the rule that looks as follows:
+The assembled ToolkitRulePart contains an array with this single predicate and a ToolkitPredicateConnector, which becomes important as more predicates are added.
+In this case, it is set to AND.
+The condition containing the rule looks as follows:

 {